apache/spark/docs/structured-streaming-kafka-integration.md

   <td>none (next preference is <code>startingOffsetsByTimestamp</code>)</td>
   <td>streaming and batch</td>
   <td>The start point of timestamp when a query is started, a string specifying a starting timestamp for
   all partitions in topics being subscribed.
 Please refer the details on timestamp offset options below.
-If the matched offset doesn't exist, the query will fail immediately to prevent unintended read from such partition.
+If Kafka doesn't return the matched offset, the query will fail immediately to prevent unintended read from such partition.
 (This is a kind of limitation as of now, and will be addressed in near future.)<p/>
   <p/>
   Note1: <code>startingTimestamp</code> takes precedence over <code>startingOffsetsByTimestamp</code> and <code>startingOffsets</code>.<p/>